-The Vice President - Sustainability has responsibility for Health, Safety, Environment, Risk and Social Responsibility and the associated management, identification, monitoring, reporting and mitigation of environmental, health, safety and social responsibility risks, including climate related risk.
-The management and reporting of risks are communicated by Management to the Executive Chairman and the Board through the Risk and Sustainability Committee.
+Working in conjunction with the Chief Operating Officer. the Vice President of Sustainability has responsibility for Health, Safety, Environment and Social Responsibility risks and the associated management, identification, monitoring, reporting and mitigation of these risks, including climate related risk.
+The management and reporting of risks are communicated by Management to the Executive Chair and the Board through the Risk and Sustainability Committee.

 The Board has ultimate responsibility for the oversight and management and satisfies itself annually, or more frequently as required, that Management has developed an effective Risk Management Framework and implemented a sound system of risk management and internal control to manage the Company's material business risks.
 The Board delegates the detailed work of this task to the Risk and Sustainability Committee, who oversee the adequacy and content of risk reporting from Management.
-Based on reports compiled throughout the year, Management prepare regular reports to indicate the effectiveness of the Company's management of its material business risks for the Risk and Sustainability Committee, which are ultimately be provided to the Board for its review.
+Management prepares regular reports to indicate the effectiveness of the Company's management of its material business risks for the Risk and Sustainability Committee, which are ultimately provided to the Board for its review.

 The Tailings Storage Facility (TSF) Governance Committee was established by the Leadership Team in 2018 with an objective of supporting and assisting the Leadership Team and the Risk and Sustainability Committee to recognise and monitor all risks associated with tailings management arising from the Company's activities.
 It meets four times per year.
 The primary responsibility of the TSF Governance Committee is to oversee the Company's TSF risk assurance processes, management systems, policies, standards, practices and plans on behalf of the Leadership Team and report the results of its activities through to the Leadership Team and the Risk and Sustainability Committee.

-The Company manages the risks listed above, and other day-

-to-day risks through an established management framework which aligns with Australian and international standards and guidelines.
+The Company manages the risks listed above, and other day-today risks through an established management framework which aligns with Australian and international standards and guidelines.
 The Company's risk reporting and control mechanisms are designed to ensure strategic, operational, community, legal, reputational and other risks are identified, assessed and appropriately managed.
 These are reviewed by the Risk and Sustainability Committee throughout the year.
 The financial reporting and control mechanisms are reviewed during the year by Management, the Audit Committee and the internal and external auditors.